krakenh2020/ZKPComponent/README.md

 The repository consists of the implementation of an application of Zero-Knowledge Proofs (ZKP) in the KRAKEN marketplace.

-## Authenticity of data in MPC system
+## Authenticity of data in an MPC system

 #### Problem
 The KRAKEN marketplace uses Multi-Party Computation (MPC) paradigm to process private data.
 This means that the data that